top of page

 The noun 'contention' has its etymological roots in the Latin word 'contentio,' which is derived from 'contendere.'
 'Contendere' combines 'con-' meaning 'together' and 'tendere' meaning 'to stretch' or 'to strive.'
 This etymology effectively conveys the essence of 'contention' as a state or act of figuratively stretching or striving together, often in the form of disagreement, dispute, or conflict between individuals, groups, or parties.
 It implies a competitive or antagonistic effort where conflicting viewpoints or interests are actively pursued.
 The term 'contention' maintains its etymological connection to the concept of striving or stretching toward opposing goals, highlighting the competitive and sometimes combative nature of disputes and conflicts.

-Find the meaning of contention:
+Quiz: Find the meaning of the noun contention:

 Try Again!